Skip to Content

 blog.sample.me.conf

-server{ server_name blog.sample.me; # Sub domain name client_max_body_size 100M; # Optional, This is assume what you are doing RP location / { proxy_pass http://localhost:8084; proxy_http_version 1.1; proxy_set_header Upgrade $http_upgrade; proxy_set_header Connection 'upgrade'; proxy_set_header Host $host; proxy_cache_bypass $http_upgrade; } }
+server{ server_name blog.sample.me; # Sub-domain name client_max_body_size 100M; # Optional, this assumes you are using a reverse proxy location / { proxy_pass http://localhost:8084; proxy_http_version 1.1; proxy_set_header Upgrade $http_upgrade; proxy_set_header Connection 'upgrade'; proxy_set_header Host $host; proxy_cache_bypass $http_upgrade; } }

 Final checking